ovh/docs/pages/platform/databases/information_01_security_overview/guide.es-es.md

 ### IP restriction

-All database services are IP restricted.
+All database services are IPv4 restricted.
 By default, services are not accessible.
 Users can specify unique IP or IP blocks from which the service will accept connections.
 IP restriction prevents all attacks from the outside of a specific information system.

 ## Go further